amelie-girard7/EffectivePython/README.md

 # Effective Python
 This repository is a review of the book Effective Python second edition.
-I will be using  Python 3.11.4 despite that the book was based on python 3.8.0
+I will use Python 3.11.4.
 ## Table of Contents
 - [Chapter 1: Pythonic Thinking](src/Pythonic_Thinking.ipynb)
 - [Chapter 2: Lists and Dictionaries](src/Lists_and_Dictionaries.ipynb)